HOW DID YOU FIRST GET INTERESTED IN THE ASPHALT / EMULSIONS INDUSTRY?

 WHAT IS YOUR ROLE AT BLACKLIDGE?

-I am the Chief Operations Officer at Blacklidge but I wear many hats, and honestly I wouldn’t have it any other way.
+I am the Chief Client Officer at Blacklidge but I wear many hats, and honestly I wouldn’t have it any other way.
 I feel like everything I have done previously in my career has prepared me for this job.
 I use my operations experience, civil engineering background, facility planning expertise and more to build a safer, more efficient working environment.
 I am honored to be a part of an incredible leadership team that is focused on making a great company, even better.

 WHAT HAS BEEN YOUR BIGGEST ACCOMPLISHMENT AT BLACKLIDGE?

-As COO, I also consider myself the Chief Safety Officer of the company.
+As CCO, I also consider myself the Chief Safety Officer of the company.
 When I came on board, I did a thorough assessment of our plants and implemented a stringent protective equipment plan.
 We’ve invested in better controls and better ergonomic stations, as well, and all of this work has had a tremendous impact on employee safety.

 ARE YOU PART OF ANY PROFESSIONAL ORGANIZATIONS?